This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

-I hope that if you are ready things post you are not in need of its information at the moment.
+I hope that if you are reading this post you are not in need of its information at the moment.
+But it is likely that you are if you’re researching how to treat an abscess.
 Dealing with an abscess is never fun or easy.

 But it is so important that you know how to treat a rabbit with an abscess so you can act quickly and confidently should the need arise.